Randomization tests for peer effects in group formation experiments: Simulation studies

-We also ran simulations with the same setup as in Section~\ref{section:simul-nocov}, but this time we examined the properties of the Hodges-Lehman estimator, computed using the studentized test statistic.
-This setting is of particular interest because the the effect is not constant and additive.
+We also ran simulations with the same setup as in Section~\ref{section:simul-nocov}, but this time we examined the properties of the Hodges--Lehmann estimator, computed using the studentized test statistic.
+This setting is of particular interest because the effect is not constant and additive.
 For a given value of $\tau$, the average treatment effect is:

-yet the theory of Section~\ref{section::testweaknull} predicts that the confidence interval would still be valid.
-Table~\ref{tab:hl-simuls} below reports the coverage, the size of the interval, and the fraction of intervals that do not contain $0$ (akin to the ``power''): it confirms our theory.
+where $\Yw_{i}(1; \tau)$ is the `treated' potential outcome under Definition~\eqref{app:y1}.
+The discussion of Section~\ref{section::testweaknull} predicts that the confidence interval is valid asymptotically.
+Table~\ref{tab:hl-simuls} below reports the coverage, the size of the interval, and the fraction of intervals that do not contain $0$ (akin to the ``power'').
+The results confirm our theory.
 We see that the coverage is nominal, and that our the size of our confidence intervals is reasonable ($80\%$ of intervals for $\tau=0.5$ fail to cover $0$).